 - Educational Planning for Career Goals

-Schedule an appointment to meet with one of KPU's Advisors.
+Schedule an appointment to meet with one our Wilson School of Design Advisor, Nick Bransford.

 This is a program funded by the Kwantlen Student Association that works in collaboration with KPU Sport and Recreation to bring health and recreational programming to KPU.